Crew score late goal to keep Impact out of win column | CBC Sports

 Columbus forward Zardes scores on penalty in 94th minute

+The Montreal Impact were seconds away from earning their first point of the MLS season.

-Gyasi Zardes scored two goals, the second on a penalty in the 94th minute, and the Columbus Crew beat the Montreal Impact 3-2 on Saturday.
+But Gyasi Zardes scored his second goal of the game on a penalty in the 94th minute, and the Columbus Crew beat Montreal 3-2 on Saturday.

 Luis Argudo drew the foul against Ken Krolicki that set up Zardes, who put in the go-ahead goal just under the crossbar for the Crew (2-0-0).